reshamas/reshamas.github.io/_posts/2000-11-22-my-favorite-women-in-tech-organizations.md

 ## Insider Insights
 The majority of these organizations are lead by volunteers.
 Almost all chapter events are organized by volunteers.
 These groups have worked diligently to build and support their communities.

-Please do not reach out to these organizations for <p style="color:orange">free marketing.</p>
+Please do not reach out to these organizations for *free marketing*.

 We often receive requests with the magic **D-word**, such as: